zai-i/zaizai/src/pages/projects/index.md

 path: /projects
 title: Online Projects
 ---
 I’ve always been seeking ways to explore all the things I love within little online spaces.
-I’ve developed a React app I’ve called [Hummingbird](https://www.hummingbird.zaiz.ai).
+I’ve developed a React app I’ve called [Hummingbird](https://www.hummingbird.ghazala.cc).
 Fascinated by how randomness and fridge magnet poetry can drive inspiration, I wanted to see what is creatively possible with this concept, done digitally.

-My curiosity about ChatGPT has also led me to create [Emoji575](https://www.emoji575.zaiz.ai), which can transform a chosen combination of emojis into a haiku.
+My curiosity about ChatGPT has also led me to create [Emoji575](https://www.emoji575.ghazala.cc), which can transform a chosen combination of emojis into a haiku.

-[Lyriki](http://lyriki.zaiz.ai) is another text generation experiment which hopes to find serendipitous rhyming couplets made from Wikipedia articles and famous sonnets.
+[Lyriki](http://lyriki.ghazala.cc) hopes to find serendipitous rhyming couplets made from Wikipedia articles and famous sonnets.

-For Arabic learning, I have created [a reference tool for Tajweed](https://www.tajweed.zaiz.ai) (correct pronunciation of the Arabic alphabet) and [Alifba](http://alifba.zaiz.ai), a drag-and-drop educational game for anyone curious about stretching themselves linguistically.
+For Arabic learning, I have created [a reference tool for Tajweed](https://www.tajweed.zaiz.ai) (correct pronunciation of the Arabic alphabet) and [Alifba](http://alifba.ghazala.cc), a drag-and-drop educational game.

-My [Codepen account](https://codepen.io/zai24) exhibits some assorted experiments, such as cute CSS animated cats with hover effects, some Greensock animation experiments, some sparkling SVG glitter and my personal favourite, a digital musical xylophone in the shape of a crocodile (which I have coined my very own Crockenspiel).

-I’ve also delved into bot-making, such as for Twitter back in the day.
-[Idyllic Rain](https://botwiki.org/bot/idyllicrain/) randomly generated aesthetically pleasing scenes of rainy skies and trees, produced in Canvas.

-This personal website was hand-coded by me using Gatsby and Bulma CSS.
+My [Codepen account](https://codepen.io/zai24) exhibits some assorted experiments.

 As you can hopefully tell, I’m incredibly inspired by design and the potential to bring true beauty into existence when programming, taking into account responsive design, accessibility and all my passions.